benejohn/ProjectConfiguration/README.md

 I have my main configuration from my typescript projects

-I use eslint and prettier to do my scripy nice
+# I use Eslint and Prettier to do my scripy nice